Pantone/RAL Converter

 Case 1: Business cards with corporate color

-→ Confirm with physical sample before printing
+→ Approximate equivalent: Pantone 2728 C · Confirm with a physical Pantone sample before printing

-Case 2: Paint for signage
+Case 2: Paint for road signage

-→ RAL 3020 (Traffic red) → #CC0605
+→ RAL 3020 (Traffic red) → #CC0605 · International signage standard

-Produce t-shirts with the exact brand color.
+Produce packaging or t-shirts with the exact brand color across different suppliers.

-→ Provide Pantone code to textile supplier
+→ Provide the Pantone code to the supplier · Ensures consistency across batches and materials

 Frequently Asked Questions